neo4j/neo4j-python-driver/README.rst

 Each driver release (from 4.0 upwards) is built specifically to work with a corresponding Neo4j release, i.e. that with the same `major.minor` version number.
 These drivers will also be compatible with the previous Neo4j release, although new server features will not be available.

-Python 3.4 or above is required.
++ Python 3.8 supported.
++ Python 3.7 supported.
++ Python 3.6 supported.
++ Python 3.5 supported.

-Python 2 support has been dropped as of the Neo4j 4.0 release.
+Python 2.7 support has been dropped as of the Neo4j 4.0 release.

 Installation